OMPSHUNYAYA/Symbolic-Physics-LAW-0AR/README.md

 ---

-## Core Statement of LAW 0AR (ASCII)
+## Core Statement of LAW 0AR

-"Every physical interaction produces a dual, symmetric, bounded pair of structural responses originating from the same interaction source."
+**"Every physical interaction produces a dual, symmetric, bounded pair of structural responses originating from the same interaction source."**

 This preserves: